unique379r/strspy/README.md

 ## Evaluation

 STRspy has been evaluated on 2 datasets including 30cycle and 15cycle of the ONT reads.
 Please have a look plots bellow the benchmarking of the datasets we used.
-For more details please have a look our paper `Courtney L. Halla*, Rupesh K. Kesharwani et al. 2021; Accurate profiling of forensic autosomal STRs using the Oxford Nanopore Technologies MinION device; Forensic Science International: Genetics.`
+For more details please refer to our paper `Hall CL, Kesharwani RK, Phillips NR, Planz JV, Sedlazeck FJ, Zascavage RR.
+Accurate profiling of forensic autosomal STRs using the Oxford Nanopore Technologies MinION device.
+Forensic Sci Int Genet.
+2022 Jan;56:102629. doi: 10.1016/j.fsigen.2021.102629.
+Epub 2021 Nov 17.
+PMID: 34837788.`

 ## Heatmap of predicted STRs (30cycle and 15cycle)
 ![](figs/Heatmap15-30X.jpeg)